PinkAirship/useDataFetch/README.md

 Also, only `get`, `post`, `put`, `patch`, `destroy` are defined in the `dataFetch` object.
 If you require the flexibility provided by the full `useDataFetch` api, then this hook should not be used and `useDataFetch` should be used instead.

-The `destroy` function is slightly changed - it has the following call signature: `destroy(destroyData, removalKey, opts)`. `destroyData` is the same as `useDataFetch`, `removalKey` is the value of the id of the object that is being remove, and `opts` is the configuration opts for the underlying hook.
+The `destroy` function is slightly changed - it has the following call signature: `destroy(destroyData, removalKeys, opts)`. `destroyData` is the same as `useDataFetch`, `removalKeys` is the value (or values) of the id of the object that is being remove, and `opts` is the configuration opts for the underlying hook.
+If `removalKeys` is an array, then each value in the array is removed from the state.

 Example destroy call: